Oasis effect: Urban planning

 The oasis effect plays a role in urban development because plants and bodies of water result in cooler cities.
 Accordingly, cities with parks will have lower temperatures because plants have higher albedo than bare ground or roads.
 Areas with higher albedo reflect more light than they absorb, leading to cooler temperatures.
 Normally, cities are hotter than their suburbs due to dense population, dark buildings and roads, and pollution; this is known as the urban heat island effect.
 However, by careful placement of trees, parks, and plant life, cities can create their own oasis effect.
-By maintaining plant life throughout a city, urban planners can produce an oasis effect to offer the urban heat island effect; even a small scattering of trees can significantly reduce local temperatures.
+By maintaining plant life throughout a city, urban planners can produce an oasis effect to counter the urban heat island effect; even a small scattering of trees can significantly reduce local temperatures.
 However, concerns can arise in arid regions with limited water sources where city planners may not want to leave water sources out in the open to evaporate, and may not want to sacrifice water for upkeep of plants.